The Design Home is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Backyard Office vs Office Shed

 If “office shed” sounds low-brow to you, well just know that it’s a term that will greatly help you narrow down your search.
+These are often called backyard office pods as well, which has a much cooler sounding connotation.

 Given the pandemic has sprung up on us, we’re assuming most people want something ready to go – a plug and play backyard office that doesn’t require permits, contractors, and months of planning.